yigitsadic/gocandela/README.md

 # gocandela

-This is a HTTP server that provides the latest earthquakes from Kandilli.

-## TODO

-+ Cache results for n seconds.
-+ Configurable port via env variable.
+This docker image pulls the latest earthquakes and stores them in a json file every 5 minutes.